cecilia-bazzano/README.md/README.md

 ---------------------------------------------------
 Hola!

 I'm Cecilia, a UX/UI designer with experience in fast-paced startups.
-My mission is to design products that are both user-friendly and visually engaging, ensuring user satisfaction aligned to business goals.
+My mission is to design products that are both user-friendly and visually engaging, ensuring user satisfaction aligned to business goals. <br>

-As a Fashion Designer, I've cultivated my aesthetic sensibility, pixel-perfect precision, and cross-functional collaboration, delivering products with a deep understanding of client preferences and business goals.
+As a Fashion Designer, I've cultivated my aesthetic sensibility, pixel-perfect precision, and cross-functional collaboration, delivering products with a deep understanding of client preferences and business goals.<br>

 I'm open to new ideas and committed to continuous learning.
-Drop me a line!
+Drop me a line!<br>

 ☞ Skills: UX/UI Design · User Research · Design Thinking · Design · Prototyping · Visual Design · Interaction Design · Usability testing · Data analysis · Benchmark · Survey · Task analysis · Html · CSS · Collaborative · Empathy · Communicative · Graphic Design